 Jimson Olufuye, Chair of AfICTA and Vice Chair of Finance and Operations for the BC, oversaw the coordination of the BC’s work during the AfICTA summit.
 Jimson was able to promote the BC and ICANN’s multistakeholder model through his presentation as a keynote speaker at the event.
 Over 300 participants attended Jimson’s presentation, which was made possible thanks to the CROPP program.

+Many participants who attended the AfICTA summit have since showed interest in joining the BC and ICANN community.
+At this time, two participants have submitted their applications to join the BC and are undergoing review by the BC’s Credentials Committee.

 3) Additional information pertaining to this outreach Trip/Event (optional):

+Of interest to many with whom the BC members spoke was the ICANN fellowship program.
+The Fellowship program was perceived as a fast track to engaging the business community within the region and becoming active in the ICANN eco-system.
+Lawrence Olawale-Roberts, one of the BC representatives funded through this program, participated in the ICANN Fellowship Program in 2015.
+Therefore, interested participants were directed to portions of the ICANN website where information on the fellowship program was available.